Court freezes bank accounts of Philippine tycoon Ongpin

 Earlier this week, the Ombudsman's office which prosecutes corruption cases dismissed 13 officials at the Development Bank of the Philippines for loans granted to Ongpin's Delta Ventures Inc in 2009.

-Ongpin used the money to acquire a stake in top mining firm Philex Mining Corp (PX.PS), which he sold weeks later for a 65 percent gain to Hong Kong's First Pacific Co Ltd (0142.HK), according to stock exchange filings.
+Ongpin used the money to acquire a stake in top mining firm Philex Mining Corp, which he sold weeks later for a 65 percent gain to Hong Kong's First Pacific Co Ltd, according to stock exchange filings.